Caroline Polachek

 Key tracks

-Bruises — This Chairlift single provided her first major commercial exposure after its sync in a global Apple advertising campaign.
+Bruises — This Chairlift single provided her first major commercial exposure through a global advertising campaign.